distribworks/dkron/docs/intro.md

 ## What is Dcron

-Dcron is a system service that runs scheduled tasks at given intervals or times, just like the cron unix service.
-It differs from it in the sense that it's distributed in several machines in a cluster and if one of that machines (the leader) fails, any other one can take this responsability and keep executing the sheduled tasks without human intervention.
+Dcron it's distributed system to run scheduled jobs agains a server or a group of servers of any size.
+One of the machines is the leader and the others will be followrs.
+If the leader fails or becomes unreachable, any other one will take over and reschedule all jobs to keep the system healthy.

+In case the old leader becomes alive again, it'll become a follower.

-Dcron is a distributed cron service, easy to setup and fault tolerant with focus in:
+Dcron is a distributed cron drop-in replacement, easy to setup and fault tolerant with focus in:

 - Easy: Easy to use with a great UI
-- Reliable: Completly fault tolerant
+- Reliable: Completely fault tolerant
 - High scalable: Able to handle high volumes of scheduled jobs and thousands of nodes

 Dcron is written in Go and leverage the power of [etcd](https://coreos.com/etcd/) and [Serf](https://www.serfdom.io/) for providing fault tolerance and, reliability and scalability while keeping simple and easily instalable.